Susann Carmen Jagodzińska

 In the search for intimacy but also a shared emotional experience,

-we have come to understand that we were searching for the expression of an intimate prayer through our work.
+we have come to understand that we were searching for the expression through our work.

 Although the countries of origin, the religions and cultures that we are familiar with are different,